simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

                                 0
 ```

-The FMT format string (plus a newline) specifies the formatting
-applied to each account/balance pair.
-It may contain any suitable
+The FMT format string specifies the formatting applied to each account/balance pair.
-text, with data fields interpolated like so:
+It may contain any suitable text, with data fields interpolated like so:

 `%[MIN][.MAX](FIELDNAME)`